5uguru/5UGURU/README.md

 <img src=https://i.postimg.cc/hG2wnJ9t/Screenshot-20260602-184421-Pony-Town.jpg width="260" height="260">

-Making a little tut on how i do
+Making a little tut on how i do my tints

-my tints by hand to celebrate

-800 followers! it'll be released
+by hand to celebrate  800 followers! it'll

-this week or the next.. hopefully
+be released this week or the next.. maybe